LenderPanel.com

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Allied Irish Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Allied Irish Bank.
+If you do not keep up the payments on your mortgage with Allied Irish Bank your property may be repossessed.

 Preparing the Transfer of Equity with a Allied Irish Bank Mortgage